oasisprotocol/old-docs/src/operators/maintenance/handling-network-upgrades.md

 ## Patching Dumped State

-We will provide a state patch [here](../current-testnet-parameters.md) that you can apply using the `jq` tool.
+We will provide a state patch in the [Upgrade Parameters] document that you can apply using the `jq` tool.
 We suggest that you install this on your server so that you can do all the upgrade process without having to transfer anything onto your local machine.
 The patched state will update at least the following